-UK: Russia behind 'malicious' cyber attack
+Russia blamed for 'malicious' cyber-attack

 - May accuses Putin of election meddling

-Ransomware, computer viruses that threaten to delete the target's files unless they pay a ransom, is regarded as the fastest growing form of computer virus.

-Russian anti-virus experts believe about 2,000 attacks were launched and that they were principally aimed at Ukrainian government networks and financial and energy assets in the country.

-Ukraine has been locked in a simmering conflict with Russian-backed separatists since Moscow annexed Crimea in 2014.
+Experts believe about 2,000 NotPetya attacks were launched, mainly aimed at Ukraine.
+The country Ukraine has been locked in a simmering conflict with Russian-backed separatists since Moscow annexed Crimea in 2014.

-In the NotPetya attack, businesses which strong trade links with Ukraine, such as Reckitt Benckister, Dutch delivery firm TNT and Norwegian shipping giant Maersk were badly affected.
+In the NotPetya attack, businesses with strong trade links with Ukraine, such as the UK's Reckitt Benckiser, Dutch delivery firm TNT and Danish shipping giant Maersk were affected.
+The attack is estimated to have cost companies more than $1.2bn (£850m).

-Reckitt Benckiser, whose other brands include Nurofen, Veet and Clearasil, said the attack disrupted its manufacturing output and shipping capacity for up to two months and contributed to a fall in revenues.
+Reckitt Benckiser - maker of Dettol, Durex and Strepsils - said the attack disrupted its manufacturing output and shipping capacity for up to two months.

-Foreign Office minister Lord Ahmad of Wimbledon said the UK's decision to identify the Kremlin as responsible for the attack underlined the fact that the government will not tolerate "malicious cyber activity".
+On Thursday the UK government took the unusual step of publicly accusing the Russia military of being behind the attack.

+"The UK and its allies will not tolerate malicious cyber activity," the foreign office said in a statement.
+Later, the White House also pointed the finger at Russia.

-He said: "The UK government judges that the Russian government, specifically the Russian military, was responsible for the destructive NotPetya cyber attack."
+Foreign Office minister Lord Ahmad of Wimbledon said: "The UK government judges that the Russian government, specifically the Russian military, was responsible for the destructive NotPetya cyber attack."

 "Its reckless release disrupted organisations across Europe costing hundreds of millions of pounds.
-The Kremlin has positioned Russia in direct opposition to the West yet it doesn't have to be that way.

 "We call upon Russia to be the responsible member of the international community it claims to be rather then secretly trying to undermine it."